shreyansh26/optimizing-qwen3-asr-inference/docs/benchmarking-guide.md

 `CUDA_VISIBLE_DEVICES=<free-gpu>`, that is the selected physical GPU.
 Do not run a vLLM server or another memory-intensive process on the same GPU.

-The prefix, suffix, and combined graph gates require SM90, normally an NVIDIA H100.
-The suffix and combined helpers also initialize a one-process NCCL group, so their `--master-port` must be unused.
+The frontend, transformer, and combined graph gates require SM90, normally an NVIDIA H100.
+The transformer and combined helpers also initialize a one-process NCCL group, so their `--master-port` must be unused.

 ## End-to-end service benchmark